maryrosecook/strange-loop/worksheet.md

 ## The aims of this workshop

-Every game has different, low-level problems that need to be solved.
+Every game has different, gameplay-specific problems that need to be solved.
 The solutions to these problems are different for different games.
 If this workshop were about how to do animation, or player movement, or collision resolution, it would not be very useful.
-The techniques I presented would be useful for one game, but not others.
+The techniques I presented would be useful for some games, but not others.

 This workshop is based around letting you practice using an architectural approach that is good for building 2D action games.